-The average time delay between moves when no errors occur is shown in Figure 1, compared to human performance.
+The average time delay between moves when no errors occur is shown in Figure 2, compared to human performance.
 The model does not exactly match the empirical data.
-However, it should be noted that there is only one parameter in the entire model: the scaling factor $\alpha$ in the memory system.
+However, it should be noted that there is only one parameter in the entire model: the scaling factor α in the memory system.
 All other timing parameters are taken from the neurophysiology of the various brain regions.
 (The number of neurons in each group is also freely chosen, but affects accuracy rather than timing).

 Our main result is that we can create a neural model at this level of complexity, implementing symbolic algorithms in a non-symbolic manner.
 The fact that the model performance is in the right ballpark is highly encouraging, and we expect to improve this by exploring modifications to the set of rules.
-For example, Altmann and Trafton (2002) add heuristics such as "whenever you move disk 2, move disk 1 on top of it" and "don't undo your previous move".
+For example, Altmann and Trafton (2002) add heuristics such as "whenever you move disk 2, move disk 1 on top of it" and "don't undo your previous move", both of which are needed for their symbolic model to match empirical data.